chsitter/msc_ucl_adr/README.md

 # OpenTierion

-Open Source implementation of the [Tierion](https://tierion.com/) platform, mimicking the REST API provided by
+Open Source implementation of the [Tierion](https://tierion.com/) platform, mimicking their REST API.

 ## Getting started
 This library is implemented in Python3 and relies on third party libraries for the REST Server as well as the blockchain integration.